 Lastly, we add a shot (or more) of espresso or strong coffee.
 Coffee does sometimes get a bad rap, but it can actually contribute to heart health, as long as you don't overdo it!
 Read more about coffee and heart health if you’re interested!

 FAQs and Substitutions

 Yes you can!
 I used canned pumpkin in my version, but if you've got an actual pumpkin sitting around, use that.
 Here's a great post on how to make pumpkin puree if you need it!

 Making your own pumpkin spice is easy!
 Simply combine 1/2 tsp each cinnamon, ginger, nutmeg, and ground cloves.
 If you don’t have one of those, just leave it out.

 Definitely make sure to strain the syrup after you make it.
-Most of those spices we added won’t dissolve, and there’s always a few pieces of date that don’t get totally pureed in the blender.
+There's always a few pieces of date that don't get totally pureed in the blender.
 Straining the syrup is vital for a smooth consistency.

 More pumpkin recipes:

 More coffee recipes:

 If you try Pumpkin Spice Syrup, let me know in the comments!